Table of Contents

 Why Do Some People Have Wide Feed

 - Age: Father time is not always kind to our feet.
 As we age our feet tend to grow longer and wider which obviously leads to wider feet.
-Things are not as tight as the used to be so before you know it, you feet can be spilling out over your shoes because they are getting wider.
+Things are not as tight as they used to be so before you know it, your feet can be spilling out over your shoes because they are getting wider.

 - Being pregnant: During pregnancy you feet can become wider.
 This is especially prevalent later in the later stages.
 Some of this is hormone related.
 The good news is some of this will go away.

 - Edema: While this one sounds like a “no-brainer”, edema, better known as “swelling” can widen your feet.
-Many people suffer with edema on an ongoing basis, so wide shoes are required.
+Many people suffer from edema on an ongoing basis, so wide shoes are required.

 - Flat Feet: Having flat feet is another one of the lovely genetic curses you can have that are also associated with flat feet.
 I am not saying you have a platypus in your family tree, but have you looked.

 Problems associated with wide feet

 Having wide feet and wearing running shoes that don’t fit the way they should lead to several problems such as painful “achy” feet.
 Wearing narrow or tight shoes can cause issues with bunions, calluses, crossover toe and hammertoe (hammertoe is not nearly as fun as hammer time).